Al-Andalus: Emirate of Granada, its fall, and aftermath

-Manuel Gómez-Moreno González's 19th-century depiction of Muhammad XII's family in the Alhambra moments after the fall of Granada.
+Manuel Gómez-Moreno González's 19th-century depiction of Muhammad XI's family in the Alhambra moments after the fall of Granada.

 By this time Muslims in Castile numbered half a million.
 After the fall, "100,000 had died or been enslaved, 200,000 emigrated, and 200,000 remained as the residual population.
-Many of the Muslim elite, including Muhammad XII, who had been given the area of the Alpujarras mountains as a principality, found life under Christian rule intolerable and passed over into North Africa."
+Many of the Muslim elite, including Muhammad XI, who had been given the area of the Alpujarras mountains as a principality, found life under Christian rule intolerable and passed over into North Africa."
 Under the conditions of the Capitulations of 1492, the Muslims in Granada were to be allowed to continue to practice their religion.
+From 1492 to 1493, tens of thousands of expulsed Muslims and Jews from al-Andalus were rescued when the Ottomans under orders of Sultan Bayezid II sent ships.
+Thousands of Jews were transported to Ottoman lands, and many settled in North Africa.

 Mass forced conversions of Muslims in 1499 led to a revolt that spread to Alpujarras and the mountains of Ronda; after this uprising the capitulations were revoked.
 In 1502 the Catholic Monarchs decreed the forced conversion of all Muslims living under the rule of the Crown of Castile, although in the kingdoms of Aragon and Valencia (both now part of Spain) the open practice of Islam was allowed until 1526.
 Descendants of the Muslims were subject to expulsions from Spain between 1609 and 1614 (see Expulsion of the Moriscos).
 The last mass prosecution against Moriscos for crypto-Islamic practices occurred in Granada in 1727, with most of those convicted receiving relatively light sentences.
 The Morisco community including these final convicts kept their identity alive at least through the late eighteenth century.